-The handbook outlines the key steps required for the production of a contextualized evidence synthesis.
+This handbook outlines the key steps required for the production of a contextualized evidence synthesis.
 For each step, the handbook provides guidance about the resources required and the options available to you.
 It also provides concrete examples to make each step easier to understand, as well as strategies to address the issues that typically arise in the process.
-Our goal is that, by following the process outlined in this handbook, stakeholders will be able to identify ways that will work in their context to improve the prevention of work injury and illness or the prevention and management of work disability.
+By following the steps outlined in this handbook, stakeholders should be able to identify ways that will work in their context to improve the prevention of work injury and illness, or the prevention and management of work disability.

 This handbook is designed to be used by stakeholders seeking to improve policy and/or practice related to occupational health and safety, disability prevention and return-to-work by applying the results of a research synthesis to their particular situation.
 For example, stakeholders may include policy-makers contextualizing evidence for their jurisdiction, or employers and worker representatives contextualizing evidence for their sector or workplace.